In Unison, 2018 - ongoing

 Growing up in hills of Clarksville, Tennessee, clogging was a part of my grandmother (aka Flat Granny’s) cultural identity.
 So when my dance school in South, Alabama started offering classes, she encouraged my sisters and I to take lessons.
 Clogging is a percussive folk dance – a true cultural assimilation born out of the collaboration of several newly integrated cultures.
 Clogging combines the jig brought to Appalachia by English, Irish, and German immigrants, buck dancing introduced to the American south by slaves, and the Cherokee Indian stomp introduced by Native Americans who escaped the Trail of Tears hiding themselves in the hills of Appalachia.

 In Unison continues my practice of storytelling as an exploration of cultural memory in the form of dance.
 Combing photography, costume design, and live performance, In Unison calls into question the historic form of the photograph and the body as moving image.
-This project relies on generative research and will continue to grow over the coming year.
+This project relies on generative research and has continued to grow over time.

 All rights reserved.